BanalApps/banalapps.github.io/index.md

 **Argon2Id**, **SCrypt**, and **PBKDF2** are used to create a derived key from a user-provided password.

-A [GitHub repository](https://github.com/BanalApps/Encryptator_Python3) is maintained with Python3 scripts which are compabible with the application for transparency about the encryption process.
+A [GitHub repository](https://github.com/BanalApps/Encryptator_Python3) is maintained with compatible Python3 scripts for 100% transparency about the encryption process.

 ---